ryversa/ryversa/README.md

 ## 👨‍💻 About Me

-Senior Full-Stack AI Engineer with **8+ years** of experience designing scalable software across AI-native applications, distributed systems, cloud infrastructure, and modern web platforms.
+Senior Full-Stack AI Engineer with 8+ years of experience leading the architecture and delivery of AI-native web, mobile, and cloud applications.
+Specialize in building customer-facing AI products that combine modern frontend engineering with scalable backend services, real-time systems, and LLM-powered workflows.
+Experienced leading projects from technical design through production deployment across enterprise SaaS, streaming platforms, and startup environments.

-I enjoy solving complex engineering challenges by combining clean architecture, high-performance backend services, modern frontend engineering, and practical AI to build products that scale and deliver measurable business impact.
+Passionate about building performant, maintainable software that delivers measurable business outcomes.

 ---